Over an 18 year career, I've designed and led dozens of app projects focused on helping people.

 This project was the result of a highly data-informed process, making heavy use of analytics, user research, and testing to help drive and validate design decisions.
 In addition to bridging the gap between dev teams and Telus stakeholders at every level of the company, I also guided the efforts of white-labeling the design for Koodo.

 Accessibility is a core principle of this app - both in providing easy access for anyone to manage their account, and also in being a completely WCAG AA compliant app.
-Designing apps with high contrast and legibility isn't just for people with vision impairment - it also helps them stay usable on dimmed screens and during sunny days.
+Designing apps with high contrast and legibility isn't just for people with vision impairment - it also helps them stay usable on dimmed screens and on sunny days.
+When designing an app that'll be used by millions of people in any kind of situation, accessiblity comes first.

 I led the redesign efforts for telus.com/travel, analyzing customer behaviour and running moderated testing sessions on the existing page to find and remove friction points along the customer journey.
 This also included introducing ‘Easy Roam’, an entirely new kind of travel option for customers.